Prof. Dr. Evelina Trutnevyte

-Evelina Trutnevyte is a tenure-track Assistant Professor and head of the Renewable Energy Systems group at the University of Geneva.
-Evelina is an energy systems analyst and modeler, specializing in renewable energy systems, socio-technical approaches to energy transition, as well as in energy decision making under deep uncertainty and at science-society interface.
+Evelina Trutnevyte is an associate professor and head of the Renewable Energy Systems group at the University of Geneva.
+Evelina is an energy systems analyst and modeler, specializing in renewable energy, long-range energy projections, socio-technical analysis, and decision making under deep uncertainty and at science-society interface.
 She is an engineer by training and has completed her PhD studies at ETH Zurich, Chair of Natural and Social Science Interface.
-She also brings experiences from University College London (UCL) Energy Institute, Carnegie Mellon University, and three different departments of ETH Zurich.
+She brings experiences from three different departments of ETH Zurich as well as University College London Energy Institute, Carnegie Mellon University, Aalborg University, and Vilnius Gediminas Technical University.

 In addition to an extensive list of peer-reviewed journal publications, she has received two of the most prestigious and competitive Swiss National Science Foundation grants: Eccellenza for tenure-track professors (2021 – 2025) and Ambizione Energy (2015 – 2018).
 As principal investigator, she has led projects for over 5.7 million Swiss francs (5.3 million euros) from a diverse range of sources, including Swiss National Science Foundation, Swiss Federal Office of Energy, European Horizon 2020 grants, and industrial funding.
 In 2021-2027, she co-leads the national SWEET-EDGE consortium "Enabling decentralized renewable generation in the Swiss cities, midlands, and the Alps" with 16 research groups, 60 practice partners, and the overall budget of 22.3 mln CHF.